khaledallen/ev3-powersteer/README.md

 ### example

-To drive the robot at 100mm/s and initiate a 30 degree turn
+To drive the robot at 100mm/s while performing a 30 degree turn

 ```
 robot.drive(100,30)